 Most people with pectus excavatum experience image dissatisfaction and lowered self-confidence.
 Body image can affect mental well-being negatively.
 A study has stated that negative attitudes and feelings toward body image can influence suicidal ideation more than depression and hopelessness.

 A study by J Strum, published in 2012, has documented the emotional benefits of mountain hiking and spending time in nature, such as reducing distress, depression, and suicidal intentions.

 4. Minimizes Risk of Heart Disease

 According to Mayo Clinic, severe pectus excavatum can hinder the function of the heart and lungs.
 If the indentation is severe, it can cause heart compression or displacement over one side, reducing its ability to pump blood more effectively.

-This can cause exercise intolerance, shortness of breathing, increased heart rate, and heart pain.
-If your doctor diagnoses you with heart and lung hindering, make sure you get the doctor’s approval before you go hiking.
+This can cause exercise intolerance, shortness of breath, increased heart rate, and pain.
+If your doctor diagnoses you with heart and lung hindering, get your doctor’s approval before hiking.

-If you’re cleared for hiking, make sure to take advantage of it as it is fantastic for your heart health.
+If you’re cleared for hiking, take advantage of it, as it is fantastic for your heart health.

-Just like walking, hiking is an excellent cardiovascular activity, mainly if it includes mountain trails.
-This will make your heart work harder, resulting in lowering the risk of heart disease.
+Like walking, hiking is an excellent cardiovascular activity, mainly if it includes mountain trails.
+This will make your heart work harder, lowering the risk of heart disease.